hpsfoundation/tac/lifecycle_policy.md

 After the Project becomes a Linux Foundation project, The Linux Foundation notifies the TAC that the project is a Linux Foundation project.

 #### Formally Accept the Project
-After the Linux Foundation notifies the TAC that the Project is a Linux Foundation project, the TAC formally accepts the Project as an HPSF project at the stage that it was provisionally approved for.
+After The Linux Foundation notifies the TAC that the Project is a Linux Foundation project, the TAC formally accepts the Project as an HPSF project at the stage that it was conditionally approved for.

 ## III.
 Stages - Definitions & Expectations
 Every High Performance Software Foundation project has an associated maturity level.